xiangao/blog/content/about.md

 ---
-title: "About me"
 date: "2016-05-05T21:48:51-07:00"
+title: About
 ---

-This is a blog site for mostly statistical blogs.
-I am a statistician at HBS [**My linkedin page**](https://www.linkedin.com/in/xiang-ao-5823b914/).
+This is a "hello world" example website for the [**blogdown**](https://github.com/rstudio/blogdown) package.
+The theme was forked from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).